devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 1. Modify your GitHub Action workflow for `jwt-pizza` so that it creates and uses a version number.
 1. Modify your GitHub Action workflow for `jwt-pizza` so that it automatically creates a tag and version that represents the production release.

-Go to the associated Canvas assignment and submit a screenshot of resulting release.
+Go to the associated Canvas assignment and submit a screenshot of the resulting release.
 This should look something like this:

 ![Automatic release](automaticRelease.png)